Reviews of the 10 best 2000w pure sine & modified sine inverters

 Another advantage of Xantrex focusing on quality circuitry relates to the inverter’s efficiency.
 Remember, we said seventy-five percent was a good benchmark and eighty-five percent was the ideal target.
 Well, the Xantrex PROWatt blows both of those standards out of the water by providing an eye-popping ninety percent efficiency.
 For those of you relying on deep-cycle batteries, this should push the needle in terms of which product you choose.

 That said, this product does have one particular limitation.
-While the continuous wattage in right in line at 2000W, the peak wattage is only 3000W.
+This inverter provides 1800W of continuous power and the peak wattage is only 3000W.
 If you are running a single appliance, tool, or what have you to the inverter, that will pose no issues.
 If you intend to use both AC outlets, you may need to be careful which thing you plug into the inverter first to prevent a surge beyond the Xantrex’s capacity.

 The bottom line: